Youth & Families

 Education and Prevention

-At the Drug Policy Alliance, we believe accurate, honest, compassionate drug education is a right for all young people.
+Safety First: Real Drug Education for Teens: At the Drug Policy Alliance, they believe accurate, honest, compassionate drug education is a right for all young people.
 The Safety First: Real Drug Education for Teens curriculum is a comprehensive tool for teachers that allows them to have honest conversations about drugs with their students, equipping them with the skills to navigate their risks.

 Responding to substance use

-This online course, Empowering Families Affected by Substance Use Problems of offered by CAMH.
+Empowering Families Affected By Substance Use Problems: This online course is offered by CAMH.
 Having a family member with a substance use problem can be very stressful and overwhelming.
 You play a key role in supporting your relative and in promoting their wellness and recovery.
 Performing this role may take a toll and have a significant impact on you as well.
 This self-directed online program is designed to empower you as you support your loved one.

 National Overdose Response Service NORS - Call 1-888-688-NORS (6677): NORS is an overdose prevention hotline for Canadians providing loving, confidential, non-judgmental support for you, whenever and wherever you use drugs.